carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 ::::::::::::::::::::::::::::::::::::: challenge
 ## Install Python using Anaconda

 [Python] is a popular language for scientific computing, and a frequent choice for machine learning as well.
-Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer [Anaconda] which includes most (but not all) of the software you will need.
+Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer [Anaconda] which includes most (but not all) of the software you need.
 Make sure you install the latest Python version 3.xx.

 Also, please set up your python environment **at least** a day in advance of the workshop.
 If you encounter problems with the installation procedure *for Anaconda*, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.